Frequently Asked Questions

 1. Do I need to make an appointment?

 Yes, we work strictly by appointment only, first time wedding dress fittings can be booked online.
 Book a fitting

-2. How does fittings work at The Bridal House?
+2. How do fittings work at The Bridal House?

-We work by appointment only, we do not ask for fitting fees during the week, but Saturday there is a R150 fitting fee.
-You can fit as many dresses as you like as long as you stay within the 1hr 30min time allocated to you.
+We work by appointment only, there is a R200 fitting fee which you will have 1 hour 30 minutes you can try on as many dresses as necessary to find your dream dress as long as you stay within your allocated time slot.
+With your fitting fee there will be 1 bottle of champagne or juice or a selection of teas or coffee.
+If you do find your dress with us, R100 will be returned to you.
 Cancellations of fitting appointments will only be accepted 48 hours before your fitting.
-You can fit as many dresses as necessary to find your perfect gown.
 If you wish to fit the dresses you were quoted on again, you will not be charged for the second fitting.

 3. How far in advance should I buy my wedding dress?

 If possible it’s best to allow 5 – 8 months before your wedding to order a gown.
 This will allow enough time for the construction, transport as well as alteration of your gown to ensure a perfect fit.
 Our lead times vary between 2 – 5 months, depending on stock availability at the supplier so we will try our best to accommodate you.
 The sales dresses are available immediately.

 4. What is the price ranges for your wedding dresses?

 We offer both hire and purchase options.
 The average purchase price is between R18000 to R25000 and the average rental price is between R7500 – R10000.